palkerecsenyi/magic/CONTRIBUTING.md

 * Use descriptive language, and explain everything you're adding.
 * Update the version number in package.json to represent the version that your addition would be working towards.
 * Prepare to actively discuss changes - stay online for at least a couple of minutes after adding a pull request to see and reply to comments and questions.
+* If changing main CSS, ONLY DIRECTLY CHANGE SASS, don't change the output CSS.
+Write additions to the SCSS file, and then compile it and update both magic.css, and magic.min.css in the dist folder.
-* Ensure that the Travis build succeeds.
+* Ensure that the Travis build succeeds - if SASS finds an issue when test-compiling your SCSS, the build will fail, and we will be unable to merge your pull request.

 That's it!
 Please contribute...